dzhou8/Connect4_MCTS/README.md

 Then run the file
 ```bash

 ./connect4
 ```
 You will be promted to choose whether to play first or second.
 Use numbers 0-6 to place pieces in columns.

+## Future Work

+- Clean up and refactor code
+- Add a way to measure relative bot strength
+- Experiment with self-play and reinforcement learning
+- Build a simple clickable GUI or web version